medialab/ural/README.md

 ##### match

-A function returning the metadata of the given url as it is stored in the LRUTrie.
+Method returning the metadata of the given url as it is stored in the LRUTrie.
 If the exact given url doesn't exist in the LRUTrie, it returns the metadata of the longest common prefix, or `None` if there is no common prefix.

 ```python